haneefdm/adv-cppdbg/README.md

 ## Requirements

 None.
 The extention automatically triggers when it detects that a debug session of type 'cppdbg' (lldb/gdb) has started.
+Will add cppvsdbg shortly.

 ## Extension Settings

-Nothing yet, but I am sure they are coming.
-Ideas welcome.
-For instance you may not want to look at all the registers and specify your subset.
-Perhaps disable the extension.
+There are two settings currently available (in your .vscode/settings.json)

+"adv-cppdbg.debugLevel": integer

+Must be >= 0.
+Default=0

+You can use this to get information about what the extension is doing.
+Currently it is 0 for silent, 1 for small amount information and 2 for bit more involved debug output.

+"adv-cppdbg.disableRegisterView": boolean
+Default=false

 ## Known Issues

-There is no auto refresh.
-I also think it could be faster if I am able to retrieve information from gdb/lldb in bulk.
-Currently, I have to query one register at a time because of how the VSCode APIs work.
+No way to change register values.
+It is a prototype.

 ## Release Notes

-No release yet.
+Not release yet.

-### 0.0.1
+### 0.0.2

-Barely functional register view.
+Mostly functional register view.
 Works with gdb/lldb.
 Tested on Mac x64 and ARM processors.

 -----------------------------------------------------------------------------------------------------------